stoltzmaniac/encryptedDashboard/README.md

 This repo is based all on the work of [@mikkelkrogsholm](https://github.com/mikkelkrogsholm/).
 His [original project can be found here](https://github.com/mikkelkrogsholm/encrypted_dashboard).

-## Documenatation
+## Documentation
-Please see the full documenatation at [documenatation.md](documenatation.md) for the full scope of how to run this setup.
+Please see the full documentation at [documentation.md](documentation.md) for the full scope of how to run this setup on your own computer running Docker.